Skip to content

 7. How to Study Effectively for Exams

 LearnClash Practice mode matches the strongest exam-prep pattern: test, check feedback, re-study briefly, then return after a delay.
-That pattern is successive relearning.
-It beats cramming because every session reveals weak topics while spaced reviews keep earlier material alive.
+That pattern has a name, successive relearning.
+It beats cramming because every session surfaces your weak topics while spaced reviews keep the earlier material alive.

 Two-week exam prep timeline showing spaced successive relearning sessions at days 14, 11, 7, 4, and 2 before the exam, each session combining self-testing with short re-study, compared with a single cram night before the exam showing rapid decay Two weeks of 30-minute successive-relearning sessions beat a single 6-hour cram.
 Same total time, multiple times the retention.